-- Single-Use items including, but not limited to, disposable silverware, condiment packets, and straws shall be removed from public access and provided only upon request. - Self-service operations, including, but not limited to, salad bars, buffets, and condiment bars shall remain closed for patron access. - Bars and entertainment operations (such as live music, in-seat gaming devices, or arcades) within restaurants are prohibited.
-Normal service of alcohol within the restaurant seating area is allowed.
-This does not restrict the preparation of alcoholic beverages in the bar area. - Restrooms and other high-touch areas shall be disinfected frequently based on customer volume.
+- Single-Use items including, but not limited to, disposable silverware, condiment packets, and straws shall be removed from public access and provided only upon request. - Self-service operations, including, but not limited to, salad bars, buffets, and condiment bars shall remain closed for patron access. - Bars within restaurants are permitted, effective May 19, 2020, as long as physical distancing of 6 feet between individuals is maintained. - Entertainment operations (such as live music, in-seat gaming devices, or arcades) within restaurants are permitted, effective May 19, 2020, as long as physical distancing of 6 feet between individuals is maintained. - Performers or players must be separated from the audience by at least 12 feet and must be limited to fifty (50) or fewer. - Performers or players may be without a face covering if they are 12 feet from other persons, including other performers. - In-seat gaming, arcades, billiards, and other games that patrons physically touch should be disinfected between each use. - Restrooms and other high-touch areas shall be disinfected frequently based on customer volume. - Service may be declined to patrons not wearing masks.